unihack2/unihack2/README.md

 - 👋 Hi, I’m Antriksh Rawat
-- 👀 I’m interested in Webd
+- 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Frontend development
-- 📫 How to reach me antrikshrawat2@gmail.com
+- 📫 How to reach me- antrikshrawat2@gmail.com
 - 😄 Pronouns: Antriksh
-- ⚡ Fun fact: I am space

 <!---
 unihack2/unihack2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.